agiacalone/cecs-326-lab-semaphores-revamp/README.md

 ## Recommendations:
  - If your `Rogue` is for some reason not modifying shared memory properly, double-check that you've terminated the process, and that it hasn't crashed.
 Both can lead to perplexing errors.
  - If the dungeon is printing `_` characters for your wizard's spell, that means that you used an invalid character.
-Check your math on your caesar cypher, and make sure that you're wrapping properly and ignoring punctuation correctly.
+Check your math on your caesar Cipher, and make sure that you're wrapping properly and ignoring punctuation correctly.
  - For the Rogue, try setting **direction** to `t` or a similar unused character every time you set the value in **pick**, and then do not do anything while the character is still `t`.
  - If you find your program handling one signal fine, and then crashing, try setting up more information in your [sigaction](https://man7.org/linux/man-pages/man2/sigaction.2.html) before registering your signal handling.
 You might need to set the restart flag.
  - Do not wait to start working.
 Sleep clears your mental state and allows you to look at your code with a fresh mind.
 You will likely need to refactor this assignment two or three times at least.
 This takes time, and is best not left until the day before the assignment is due.